edlau2/Tampermonkey/README.md

 6. Paste the source into the script window and select file->save.
 7. Viola!

-# Scripts

-Note that the PNG files are not part of the installation, they are simple screenshots showing what to expect when the script is run.
-Any bugs or suggestions, feel free to message me on Torn: [xedx [2100735]](https://www.torn.com/profiles.php?XID=2100735#/)

 # Scripting Rules

 The rules for scripting, from the "Tools and Userscripts" forum (https://www.torn.com/forums.php#/p=threads&f=67&t=16037108&b=0&a=0), are as follows: